Jurisdictional dualism in France: Changes and reforms

 The French legal system has undergone several changes and reforms throughout history.
 After the French Revolution, the Conseil d'Etat was abolished and replaced with a new court system that was based on separation of powers.
 In the 19th century, the court system was further reorganized and the Conseil d'Etat was re-established as the main administrative court.
 In the 20th century, several reforms were implemented to improve the efficiency and effectiveness of the court system, including the introduction of new specialized courts and the streamlining of the judicial process.

-In recent years, the French government has prioritized modernizing the court system by introducing new technologies to enhance access to justice and simplifying judicial procedures to make the system more accessible to the public.
+In recent years, the French government has prioritized modernizing the court system by introducing new technologies to increase access to justice and simplifying judicial procedures to make the system more accessible to the public.
 These included the Légifrance website, offering open access to a complete database of French legal codes and legal texts, and improvements to the site of the Ministère de la Justice.